Conformal vector fields on doubly warped product manifolds and applications: Abstract

 \section{Abstract}

-In this article, we present a complete study of two disjoint classes of conformal vector fields on doubly warped product manifolds as well as on doubly warped space-times.
-Then we study Ricci solitons on doubly warped product manifollds admitting these types of conformal vector fields.
+This article aimed to study and explore conformal vector fields on doubly warped product manifolds as well as on doubly warped space-times.
+Then we derive sufficient conditions for matter and Ricci collineations on doubly warped product manifolds.
+A special attention is paid to concurrent vector fields.
+Finally, Ricci solitons on doubly warped product space-times admitting conformal vector fields are considered.